 Because a purchaser has been lined up for the transaction, operational value and continuity pass into the new entity, unhindered.
-This process is usually complete within 45-60 days, resulting in a pristine entity ready for lending in first position.
+This process is usually completed within 45-60 days, resulting in a pristine entity ready for lending in first position.

-The Article 9 short sale is efficient and frictionless because every party in the transaction is incentivized.
-While there is necessarily an ownership change, distressed owners can be afforded a path to avoid bankruptcy while also exiting successfully from an otherwise impossible situation.
+The Article 9 short sale is so efficient because every party in the transaction is incentivized.
+While there is necessarily an ownership change, distressed entrepreneurs are afforded a path that avoids bankruptcy while allowing for a successful exit.
 The purchaser enters into an ongoing concern at the attractive cost of liquidated asset valuation.
 The first position creditor receives maximum return on their collateral without the mess of formal liquidation.

 “Deals don’t happen all the time because there’s too much debt… “I recognized the value immediately.
-Bringing Second Wind in allows us to bring a business owner out of a really bad situation, and when everybody wins, that’s the best model.”
+Bringing in Second Wind allows us to bring a business owner out of a really bad situation, and when everybody wins, that’s the best model.”

-Troy Tucker, Blue Sky Business Resources/Committee Chair, M&A Source
+—Troy Tucker, Blue Sky Business Resources/Committee Chair, M&A Source

-Turn Untransactable Deals into Great Situations
+Your Untransactable Deals Become Great Situations